TheGex777/TheGex777/README.md

 :technologist: About Me:

-I'm a developer, OSINT Investigator, and hacker all in one package.
+:telescope: I'm a developer, OSINT investigator, and hacker all in one package.

+:seedling: Currently learning React Native.